huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

-Before starting to adapt the automatically generated code, now is the time to open a "Work in progress (WIP)" pull request, *e.g.* "\[WIP\] Add *[name of model]*", in 🤗 Transformers so that you and the Hugging Face team can work side-by-side on integrating the model into 🤗 Transformers.
+Before starting to adapt the automatically generated code, now is the time to open a "Work in progress (WIP)" pull request, *e.g.* "\[WIP\] Add *[camelcase name of model]*", in 🤗 Transformers so that you and the Hugging Face team can work side-by-side on integrating the model into 🤗 Transformers.